2006 Marrickville Council Medal for Conservation

 The concrete silos and a tall complex of timber storage bins were originally used for the storage of grain.
-This project converts these structures into residential use with associated open space.
+The Tonkin Zulaikha Greer Architects project converted these structures into residential use with associated open space.
 A new lower-rise structure provides additional apartments alongside the refurbished heritage buildings.
-All new work is clearly articulated, and the retained potions will be restored in such a way that the three buildings form a coherent and functional whole.
+All new work is clearly articulated, and the retained potions were restored in such a way that the three buildings form a coherent and functional whole.

-The project has been developed to retain the industrial qualities, scale and aesthetics of the existing complex.
-The three buildings will accommodate 59 apartments over 14 levels.
-The existing ground-level bases of the historic silos and bins have architecturally impressive timber and concrete structural forms, and have been designed as the two main foyers for the new building.
+The project retains the industrial qualities, scale and aesthetics of the existing complex.
+The three buildings accommodate 59 apartments over 14 levels.
+The existing ground-level bases of the historic silos and bins have architecturally impressive timber and concrete structural forms, and were designed as the two main foyers for the new building.
 As the top of the silos, a new three-storey metal-clad ‘crown’ provides penthouse accommodation.

 The Silo apartments take advantage of the circular plan forms to create unusual but rational room shapes, reconciling southern views with northern sunlight access.
-Throughout the development, original unfinished wall surfaces have been retained, linking the past to the building’s present use.
+Throughout the development, original unfinished wall surfaces were retained, linking the past to the building’s present use.